jmtavares/yconoclast.github.io/_posts/2015-8-27-Web-Workers-Next-Level.md

 {% highlight js %}
 "use strict";

+/*
-//Import this scripts into the worker namespace, it won't to added to the window object importScripts('http.js', 'friends.service.js');
+* Import this scripts into the worker namespace,
+* it won't to added to the window object
+**/
+importScripts('http.js', 'friends.service.js');

 var friendsService = new FriendsService();